 - 5.1 There is still considerable uncertainty around future years funding forecasts and this position will not improve until the outcome from the Fair Funding Review, which will set new baseline funding allocations and responding to spending pressures and changes in service demand, and the review of the Local Retention of Business Rates, are concluded.
-The Comprehensive Spending Review, which sets out the expenditure limits over the coming years has been delayed due to Brexit and COVID, which have also resulted in single year settlements in recent years.
+The Comprehensive Spending Review, which sets out the expenditure limits over the coming years has been delayed, which have also resulted in single year settlements in recent years.
 A multi-year settlement has been lobbied for by the sector to provide greater certainty over future funding streams. - 5.2 Local Authority funding from business rates is open to risks around funding fluctuations due to increases and decreases in the rateable values of non-domestic properties and successful alterations of lists and appeals against the rateable values.
-The Valuation Office Agency, who hear the appeals, currently have a backlog and are slow to clear outstanding appeals increasing the risk of the Council needing to pay out large refunds. - The Council currently holds £22.6m in reserves, some of which could be made available to support service budgets in the short to medium term.
-Use of reserves does not represent a sustainable funding mechanism for the longer term as these are one-off resources.
-Our Reserve balance has increased substantially during the year due to the accounting treatment of COVID grants received.
-Much of these are ring-fenced for COVID 19 related spending, or to cover future Collection Fund deficits.
-More information can be found in Note 41. - 5.4 The Council's Corporate Risk Register, which details the significant risks the Council faces (including financial risks), is published on its website.
+The Valuation Office Agency, who hear the appeals, currently have a backlog and are slow to clear outstanding appeals increasing the risk of the Council needing to pay out large refunds. - 5.3 The Council currently holds £21.3m in reserves, which is a decrease in reserves compared to the prior year, some of these reserve could be made available to support service budgets in the short to medium term.
+Use of reserves does not represent a sustainable funding mechanism for the longer term as these are one-off resources. - 5.4 The Council's Corporate Risk Register, which details the significant risks the Council faces (including financial risks), is published on its website.